 The time required to complete a dissertation varies widely, depending on such factors as the student’s previous background, the nature of the project, and available funding.
 Ideally students will complete the dissertation in their fifth year of study, but students should be aware that a dissertation in American Studies can take three or more years to complete.
 It is strongly recommended that students apply for external fellowships and grants that will not only provide necessary funding but also strengthen one’s academic qualifications.

 Students must give committee members ample time, usually no less than four weeks, to read the completed dissertation and to determine whether it is ready for defense.
 When the entire committee has approved it for defense, the student must get the Graduate Chair’s approval to schedule the oral defense.
 The defense is a public event and must be announced in the UH events calendar.
 The entire committee must be present at the defense.
-In cases where any of the committee members is out of town on the scheduled defense date, the member may participate in the defense through Skype with the approval of the Graduate Division.
+In cases where any of the committee members is out of town on the scheduled defense date, the member may participate in the defense through Skype with the approval of the Office of Graduate Education.
 During the defense, the student may make a brief statement about the dissertation.
 The committee members will then ask questions and make comments on the dissertation, and the student is expected to defend her work.
 A majority of the committee members, including the committee chair and the outside member, must vote “Pass” in order for the student to pass the defense.
-The student may be required to make some revisions based on the comments made during the defense before submitting the final dissertation to the Graduate Division.
-The dissertation must conform to the STYLE AND POLICY MANUAL FOR THESES AND DISERTATIONS.
+The student may be required to make some revisions based on the comments made during the defense before submitting the final dissertation to the Office of Graduate Education.
+The dissertation must conform to the STYLE AND POLICY MANUAL FOR THESES AND DISSERTATIONS.